-Our executive officers, directors and principal stockholders maintain the ability to control all matters submitted to stockholders for approval.
+Our executive officers, directors and principal stockholders own a significant percentage of our stock and will be able to control matters submitted to stockholders for approval.

-We believe that as of November 1, 2013, our executive officers, directors and a small number of our stockholders own more than a majority of our outstanding common stock.
+As of May 7, 2014 our executive officers, directors and a small number of our stockholders own more than a majority of our outstanding common stock.
 As a result, if these stockholders were to choose to act together, they would be able to control all matters submitted to our stockholders for approval, as well as our management and affairs.
 For example, these persons, if they choose to act together, would control the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
 This concentration of voting power could delay or prevent an acquisition of our company on terms that other stockholders may desire.